glouppe/info8002-large-scale-data-systems/outline.md

 .center.width-75[![](./figures/outline/lego.jpg)]

 .center[
-We give you Lego bricks.<br> Your job is to assemble them into well-engineered solutions.
+We give you Lego bricks.

+Your job is to assemble them into well-engineered solutions.
 ]

-.footnote[Image credits: Photo by Kelly Sikkema.]
+.footnote[Image credits: Kelly Sikkema.]

 ---